 - Parodied, of course, in Drawn Together.
 The series uses it scarcely in later episodes as it becomes more divergent from its Reality Show parody premise and places more emphasis on Black Comedy and parodying just about everything else.

-- Seen, of course, in the faux-reality show Total Drama Island.
-Like much of the show, it invokes the Rule of Funny, so expect it to be used when it quite logically and explicitly cannot.
-For many reasons, including the fact that the confession booth is also an outhouse.
+- Seen, of course, in the faux-reality show Total Drama and its Spin-Off Total Drama Presents: The Ridonculous Race.
+Like much of the shows, it invokes the Rule of Funny, so expect it to be used when it quite logically and explicitly cannot.
+For many reasons, including the fact that in Total Drama the confession booth is also an outhouse.
 Which is sometimes in use.
 When the camera is on.
 Thankfully, above belly button level.